 2. When is payment made if a worker is terminated from work or leaves a job?

-If an employer fires an employee, the law says that the worker is entitled to get paid as soon as the employer announces its decision.9
+If an employer fires an employee, the law says that the worker is entitled to get paid as soon as the employer announces its decision.
+In other words, at the time of termination – not the next scheduled payday.
+The paycheck must include not only wages but also any unused vacation and paid time off (PTO).9

-If, though, a worker quits or resigns from a job, the employee is typically entitled to get paid his or her final wages within 72 hours of quitting.10
+If, though, a worker quits or resigns from a job, the employee is typically entitled to get paid his or her final wages within 72 hours of quitting.
+If the employee gives 72 hours’ notice, he/she is entitled to the final paycheck on the last day.

 There are two main time penalties that may apply if an employer violates one of California’s pay schedule requirements.
 These include: